 Portrait lighting is very simple.
 There are five primary lighting styles but a couple of them require a fair bit of work on placement to work out, so we are going to look at three simple to use setups.

-The most popular form of portrait lighting is called Rembrandt light.
-Simply put the light is pointing downwards at a slight angle and is off centered and angled in.
+The most popular portrait lighting technique is called Rembrandt lighting.
+Simply put, the light is pointing downwards at a slight angle and is off centered and angled in.
 There are lots of documents that specify particular angles to use but really you can achieve the look with angles of between 30 degrees and 45 degrees depending on the face of the subject.
 A reflector is sometimes placed opposite the light to kick some fill back, but this should be subtle.

 In this example, we use only a single speedlight in an octabox, positioned as noted.
 You see a triangle of light below the model’s left eye and a gentle shadow extending from the tip of her nose to the corner of her mouth.
 Very simple and very elegant.